| |

 Configure Google Android (FCM)

-Now go to your Firebase console and if not done yet, create a new application
+Go to your Firebase console and if not done yet, create a new application

 Or follow the OneSignal documentation